amphp/amphp.github.io/index.md

 ---
 layout: default
-title: Welcome
+title: Welcome to asynchronous multitasking PHP
 ---

-# Welcome to asynchronous multitasking PHP

-You can find the documentation in the [amp guide](/docs/amp/guide.html).
+You can find the documentation in the [amp guide](/docs/amp/).

 ## Packages
  * [amp](https://github.com/amphp/amp)